mancjames/SportSee/README.md

 Any other endpoints will lead to an error page.

-When the application first loads, it will lead to a landing page to allow you to pick a valid user throuhg a link
+When the application first loads, it will lead to a landing page to allow you to pick a valid user through a link

 ### 4 - Review JSDoc report